abhisheksinghf/Workshop-Management-System/README.md

 This project was developed by Abhisheksingh

 ## License 📝
-This project is licensed under the [License Name] License.
+This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.